Decentral-DAO/AO/install/regtest.md

 - `bitcoin-cli sendtoaddress <address^^> 1`
 - `bitcoin-cli generate 7`

 It should update member account on the ui.
-You can also test the lightning payments on the My Page tab.
+Test the lightning payments on the My Page tab.
 Use the lightning button to generate a payment request.
 The below command should settle the request and update the members account.

 - `lncli-alice payinvoice <pay-req>`

-Now that the ao server is running you can connect a raspberry pi which is used to control door / vending machine / ... /fobtap/install.md .
-Resources that have been assigned a charged amount can be triggered with lightning payments (in the resources tab).
+Now that the ao server is running you can connect a raspberry pi which is called a resource and used to control the door / vending machine / ... /fobtap/install.md .
+Metered resources are lightning enabled.